Four years after Egypt uprising, patronage politics dominate again

 Vendors and shoppers in the market told Reuters they had received gifts such as blankets and fertilizer from Ezz's charity.

-At a private hospital nearby, the foundation is subsidising health care, picking up half the bill for patients.
+At a private hospital nearby, the foundation is subsidizing health care, picking up half the bill for patients.

 More than 1,100 patients have so far benefited, Amir Saad, a hospital administrator at Harmel Memorial Hospital, said.
 But those who benefit must live in Ezz's electoral district and be eligible to vote.